yonidahan/Tidy-Data-Course-Project/CodeBook.md

 Measure : quantity of interest

-Aggregation : indicates how were the initial variables aggregated (mean, frequency mean and standard deviation)
+Gathering : indicates how were the initial variables gathered (mean, frequency mean and standard deviation)

 Dimension : X, Y and Z measurement in an Euclidean norm